id/agent/README.md

 - `stdout`: Write output to the standard output (default)
 - `webhook`: Send assistant responses to a webhook URL specified with `--webhook-url`
+- `mqtt`: Publish assistant responses to an MQTT topic

-When using the webhook output destination, only messages with the "assistant" role (the AI's responses) will be sent to the webhook URL.
-The webhook payload has the following format:
+When using the webhook or MQTT output destinations, only messages with the "assistant" role (the AI's responses) will be sent.
+The payload format is the same for both:

 ```json
 {